by Andrea M. Darcy

 Try to identify each major worry.
 Write it down.
 And then try to find one action, no matter how small, that can help.

-Highly sensitive person (HSP) –how you became one and why it matters
+How you became a highly sensitive person (HSP) and why it matters

 The term ‘highly sensitive person’, is a term coined by American psychologist Elaine Aron, in her series of successful books on ‘HSP’ people.